marcopoli/AlBERTo-it/README.md

     Italian language of social media, 12-layer, 768-hidden, 12-heads, 110M parameters

 <h2>Example of usage</h2>
-In order to use the model and run the example "as it is" you need to store AlBERTo in your GCS space.
+In order to use the model and run the example "as it is" you need to store AlBERTo in your GCS bucket (https://cloud.google.com/products/storage/).
+The example is writter to be run on the Google Colab Platform.